North American Tour 2013

-The North American Tour 2013 was a co-headlining concert tour by American recording artists Pitbull and Kesha.
+The North American Tour 2013 was a co-headlining concert tour by American rapper Pitbull and American singer Kesha.
 The tour promoted both Pitbull's album Global Warming and Kesha's album Warrior, which were both released in November 2012.
 Both Kesha and Pitbull officially announced the trek around North America on Friday, March 22, 2013.
 Although the tour's official name is the North American Tour, Pitbull and Kesha announced on August 5, 2013 that they are bringing the tour to Australia in late October and early November.
 The tour started on May 23, 2013 in Boston at the Comcast Center and came to a close on June 26, 2013 in Tampa, Florida at the Live Nation Amphitheatre.

 Background and development

 Back in 2009, Kesha collaborated with Pitbull on a song called "Girls" which featured on his album Pitbull Starring in Rebelution.
 The two also paired up in 2009 for a remix of Kesha's first single, "Tik Tok".
 Since then both artists have released multiple albums including Pitbull's Global Warming and Kesha's Warrior that have each hit the top ten of Billboard 200.
 Pitbull and Kesha each have achieved many top ten hits on Billboard Hot 100 including each of their smash hit singles "Feel This Moment" (Pitbull) and "Die Young" (Kesha).
 Although the tour was officially announced on March 22, 2013, Kesha and Pitbull hinted at the joint tour on March 21, 2013 via Twitter.
 The conversation started when Pitbull tweeted to Kesha about the upcoming Kids Choice Awards, which they were both performing at, but separately.
 Pitbull asked "Oye Mamita @keshasuxx ! u ready 2 party at the #kidschoiceawards this weekend?"
 Then Kesha responded by saying, "born ready @Pitbull ...are u sure you can you handle this wild child?"
 After exchanging a couple more tweets about having a party on the dance floor and having a "pants off dance off", the conversation escalated when Pitbull asked Kesha, ".@keshasuxx Well what's going on this summer?
 Maybe we should hang out… and party".
 Kesha then responded by saying, "you know me and my #Animals would love that @Pitbull", which hinted at the tour, which was announced the next day.